 The problem when lots of devices are connected is that they make you more vulnerable to hackers.

 Blockchains can prevent hacks and protect your data by securing your at-home network on IoT devices.
-Methods of combining the two are already been worked on to keep consumers safe and their data protected.
+Methods of combining the two have already been worked on to keep consumers safe and their data protected.

 Other Facts You Should Know About Blockchain Technology